ModularMonitor/.github/profile/README.md

 ### Libraries

-First, we have the lowest dependency of them all: libraries, or common headers, or forked customized libs, or common code, or smaller codes, or portions of reusable code, whatever you call it.<br />
+First, we have the lowest dependency of them all: libraries, or common headers, or forked customized libs, or common code, or smaller codes, or portions of reusable code, whatever you call it.
+Not all of them were used at the end, but they may be used in future projects if needed, I don't know.<br />
 They are:

 ##### Homemade (original):